learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I did not know which app it was but after hours upon hours of research and multiple App Store purchases, I found it - [Notability](https://www.gingerlabs.com/)!

+Later it turned out that it had awesome search and it even went on to fill the void in my life that was left by Evernote and gDocs.

 ## Cons

 What it lacks, as of <u>now</u>: